zaheersoleh/RBC-Optimization/README.md

 The Red Brand Canners case serves as a comprehensive application of linear optimization methods, particularly leveraging Gurobi in Python, to address complex decision-making challenges.
 By combining mathematical modeling with computational optimization techniques, the assignment aims to provide actionable insights and recommendations to enhance business operations and profitability.

-For further details and inquiries, please refer to the report and associated appendix.
+For further details and inquiries, please refer to the report and associated appendix and report.

-*Note: The report will be approximately 3 pages long (excluding figures, graphs, and appendices).*